 These categories reward and recognise exceptional website builds, relaunches and refreshes in multiple industry verticals or platforms.
-In each of the website categories, Judges\' will consider both back end and front-end design and be looking for: User Experience Creativity Functionality Conversion Innovation
+In each of the website categories, Judges will consider both back-end and front-end design and be looking for user experience, creative functionality, conversion, and innovation.

 Business-to-business communication is complex and it isn’t always about the sales!
 It’s about relationships, retention and shared goals.
 Judges want to see how you achieved results based on objectives and marketplace.

 CMS systems and content, data, and communication run hand in hand.
 Judges are looking for outstanding design elements, efficient user experience and technical abilities that work for business.
 Could it be you?

 You have worked on this project from its conception to birth and now your hard graft has paid off and the success is astounding.
 Judges are looking for the project of the year, a project that has fulfilled its purpose and achieved great things.

 Judges will be looking for a highly successful migration project from either one platform, location, structure, content, design or UX to another.
 Judges will be looking for an improved UX, mitigation of impact or risk and great results.

 Monitoring user actions and establishing touch-points in conversion paths you have achieved success.
 Show the judges how you used attribution to be greater.

 These categories celebrate apps across multiple industry verticals.
 Judges will be looking for innovation, exceptional design and UX.
 Apps can be used on Apple or Android and do not have to be available in an app store.

 An overall best app of the year category covering any sector or vertical.
 Judges will be looking for exceptional design and UX.
 It takes creativity, innovation and technical wizardry to win this award.